House Flip Partnerships: Buying with a Partner

-Partnering with other REI investors is a great way to increase your chances of success when flipping a house.
+Partnering with other Real Estate Investors is a great way to increase your chances of success when flipping a house.
 With so many diverse skills needed to be successful, its almost unreasonable to ask a single house flipper to master them all.
 By including two or more people in your flip partnership, you can divide the responsibilities and risks while multiplying your skills and network.

 The best co-flipper partnerships include people with opposite strengths and weaknesses.
 Taking on a partner with different but complementary skills can help ease the workload, avoid knowledge gaps, and lead to a smoother project overall.
 Here are some tips and benefits on entering a house flip partnership agreement:

 Prior to partnering up: SWOT analysis on yourself

 A SWOT Analysis is a component of most business plans which acts as a framework for a company’s place in the industry.
 Its an acronym for “Strengths, Weaknesses, Opportunities, and Threats.”
 When we posted our free business plan template, we mentioned that it is vital to know what you do best, what you are only good at, and what skill set you might lack.
 The four categories sometimes overlap.
 All are important but for the purposes of this article, weaknesses carries the most weight.
 Identifying these is the easiest way to determine whether you need a partner, and if so, whom to seek out.
 A SWOT analysis clearly identifies what you need to know and what skills you could benefit from by adding to the team.
 With this knowledge, you can choose a stronger candidate to complement your existing skill.
 As the old adage goes, when you know better, you do better.

 Partner up or not to partner up?